pulumi/docs/content/blog/deploying-the-infrastructure-of-oauth-server-for-cms-app/index.md

 ---
-title: "Deploying Oauth Server for Netlify CMs App on AWS With Pulumi"
+title: "Deploying the Infrastructure of OAuth Server for CMS App"
 date: 2020-08-26T08:43:38-07:00
 draft: false
+meta_desc: "Implementing OAuth server for Netlify CMS app, deployING it using ECS Fargate Service, and configurING domain and certificate for it."
 meta_image: cms-oauth.png
 authors: ["zephyr-zhou"]
-tags: ["aws","netlify-cms","github-oauth","ecs-fargate"]
+tags: ["aws","netlify-cms","github-oauth","ecs-fargate", "github-actions"]
 ---

-As we discussed in our [previous post]({{<relref "/blog/deploying-oauth-server-for-cms-on-aws-with-pulumi">}}), we have deployed our CMS app on AWS rather than its default platform Netlify.
+As we discussed in our [previous post]({{< relref "/blog/deploying-netlify-cms-on-aws" >}}), we have deployed our CMS app on AWS rather than its default platform Netlify.
 In this way, we couldn't take advantage of [Netlify's Identity Service](https://docs.netlify.com/visitor-access/identity/#enable-identity-in-the-ui), which will handle Github access for Github backend of Netlify CMS.
 Therefore, we need to implement an [External OAuth Client Server](https://www.netlifycms.org/docs/external-oauth-clients/#header).

 We have used the Go example provided by Netlify CMS, made changes to make it work, deployed it using ECS Fargate Service, and configured domain and certificate for it.
 In this post, we will share the way that we have done that.